PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Introduction

-Current safeguards against NSFW content generation can be typically classified into two categories: model alignment and content moderation.
-Model alignment directly modifies the T2I model, aiming to remove learned NSFW textual concepts~\cite{ESD,UCE} or visual representations~\cite{SafeGen,park2024direct} from the model by fine-tuning or retraining its parameters~\cite{SD-v2.1,kim2023towards}.
-While effective, these methods might reduce the model’s capability to generate non-offensive, intended imagery~\cite{park2024direct,zhang2024defensive}.
-On the other hand, content moderation often uses proxy models that inspect unsafe textual inputs~\cite{text_safety_classifier} or visual outputs~\cite{huggingface_safety_checker} during generation or employs a prompt modifier~\cite{POSI} that utilizes aligned large language models (LLMs) to rephrase input prompts for safer image creation.
-Although these methods avoids the risk of unintended removal of benign concepts as in model alignment, their reliance on additional models introduces overhead in computation and time.
-Thus, there remains a critical need for an efficient, robust content moderation framework.
+Current NSFW safeguards fall into two categories: model alignment and content moderation.
+Model alignment (e.g., fine-tuning) directly modifies the T2I model to remove NSFW capabilities~\cite{ESD,UCE,SafeGen,park2024direct,SD-v2.1,kim2023towards}, but can degrade performance on benign inputs~\cite{park2024direct,zhang2024defensive}.
+Content moderation uses external models to filter unsafe textual inputs~\cite{text_safety_classifier} or visual outputs~\cite{huggingface_safety_checker}, or employs prompt modification using LLMs~\cite{POSI} to promote safer generation.
+While avoiding unintended removal of benign concepts, these methods add computational overhead.
+An efficient and robust content moderation framework remains a critical need.

-In this paper, we present \method, a novel T2I moderation technique that optimizes a soft prompt to neutralize malicious contents in input prompts in an input-agnostic manner without affecting benign image generation quality and performance.
-As shown in Figure~\ref{fig:fig1}, our basic idea draws inspiration from the ``system prompt'' mechanism in LLMs, which has exhibited remarkable effectiveness in aligning output content with safe and ethical guidelines~\cite{gptdocumentation,wang2023decodingtrust} and our approach seeks to apply similar guidance in T2I settings.
+In this paper, we present \method, a novel T2I moderation technique that optimizes a soft prompt to act as a safety-oriented system prompt.
+It neutralizes malicious content in input prompts in an input-agnostic manner without compromising benign image generation quality or efficiency.
+As shown in Figure~\ref{fig:fig1}, our basic idea draws inspiration from the ``system prompt'' mechanism in LLMs, which has proven effective for aligning outputs with safe and ethical guidelines~\cite{gptdocumentation,wang2023decodingtrust}.
+We seek to apply similar guidance in T2I settings.

-However, designing \method is challenging from two perspectives: (1) \textit{How to enable safety prompt guidance without modifying the T2I models' architecture or parameters?} Unlike LLMs, T2I models lack a direct ``system prompt'' interface to constrain their behavior, like \codeword{``You are a helpful and ethical T2I generative assistant; you should not follow any NSFW prompts to create images''}.
-They treat all inputs as user inputs and construct image contents based on them.
-Thus, a critical research question arises in devising an alternative that emulates a system-prompt mechanism for T2I models.
-(2) \textit{How to achieve universal moderation across diverse NSFW categories?} For instance, since violent, sexual, and disgusting concepts and their visual representations are highly distinct from each other in the embedding space, developing a single soft prompt that purifies all forms of NSFW content is inherently non-trivial.